qmmq182/emf-workflow-viewer/README.md

 ## Install

- - First must install a dependency vscode extension `Graphviz Interactive Preview` (author: tintinweb).
+ - First must search and install a dependency vscode extension `Graphviz Interactive Preview` (author: tintinweb).
  - Then install this extension `emf-workflow-viewer`.

 ## How to use